nushell/nushell.github.io/commands/docs/dfr_quantile.md

 categories: |
   expression
   lazyframe
-version: 0.76.0
+version: 0.77.0
 expression: |
-  Aggregates the columns to the selected quantile
+  Aggregates the columns to the selected quantile.
 lazyframe: |
-  Aggregates the columns to the selected quantile
+  Aggregates the columns to the selected quantile.
 usage: |
-  Aggregates the columns to the selected quantile Aggregates the columns to the selected quantile
+  Aggregates the columns to the selected quantile.
+  Aggregates the columns to the selected quantile.
 ---

 # <code>{{ $frontmatter.title }}</code> for expression